ibm-cloud-docs/log-analysis/devops/archive.md

 After you save the configuration, logs are archived once a day.

-When the service credential is rotated, make sure the API Key is updated with with the new API Key.
+When the service credential is rotated, make sure the API Key is updated with the new API Key.
 Archiving will stop if the API Key is not updated.
 {: important}

 ## Next steps